Guide to Columbus

 Oxbow Meadows Environmental Learning Center

-Spend time in the great outdoors at the Oxbow Meadows Environmental Learning Center.
+Spend time in the great outdoors at Oxbow Meadows Environmental Learning Center.
 Opened in 1995, the center has natural history displays, exhibits and nature trails to educate visitors about the biodiversity of the region.

 Coca-Cola Space Science Center